Google Pixel 9 vs Apple iPhone 13

 Who should buy each?

-Choose the Google Pixel 9 if: you need long-lasting battery life for all-day use, you prioritize display smoothness for gaming, or you want the latest software updates for years to come.
-(6.3" display, 120 Hz refresh)
+Choose the Google Pixel 9 if: you want a premium camera with 50MP clarity, need all-day battery life for streaming, or value the latest software updates for 7 years.

-Choose the Apple iPhone 13 if: you prefer a compact and lightweight phone for easy handling, you want high-quality video recording with Dolby Vision, or you're looking for a more budget-friendly option without sacrificing essential features.
+Choose the Apple iPhone 13 if: you prefer a lightweight design for easy handling, want strong performance for everyday tasks, or enjoy the MagSafe accessory ecosystem for convenience.
 (6.1" display, 60 Hz refresh)

 Conclusion